AlexandreMagueresse/AQSNN.jl/README.md

 [![DOI](https://zenodo.org/badge/614422884.svg)](https://zenodo.org/badge/latestdoi/614422884)

-This folder contains the codes that we used in our paper "Adaptive quadratures for nonlinear approximation of low-dimensional PDEs using smooth neural networks".
+This repository contains the codes that we used in our paper "Adaptive quadratures for nonlinear approximation of low-dimensional PDEs using smooth neural networks".

 ## CPWLisation